jeffreycwitt/pl339/docs/24-internet-as-savior.md

 ## Information Revolution as Control Revolution: Chapters 1 and 3

-The Chapters 1 and 3 offer us a good overview of Shapiro's main thesis: that the Internet Revolution is actual a Control Revolution, and therein lies its strength.
+The Chapters 1 and 3 offer us a good overview of Shapiro's main thesis: that the Internet Revolution is actually a Control Revolution, and therein lies its strength.
 Shapiro writes:

 {:.what-they-suggest}
 > What they suggest is a potentially momentous transfer of power from large institutions to individuals.
 The real change set in motion by the Internet may, in fact, be a **control revolution**, a vast transformation in who governs information, experience, and resources.
 Increasingly, it seems that we will. <span class="citation" data-reading="MTNERR8X=>p.
 10"/>